KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 enabling the deployment of prediction scores on unseen data.
 The data miner can select or unselect variables to deploy using the "Unused" keyword in the modeling dictionary.
-For example, to produce a score file, the data mining can select a key variable, in order to enable joins in databases, and the variable related to the probability of the class value of interest.
+For example, to produce a score file, the data miner can select a key variable, in order to enable joins in databases, and the variable related to the probability of the class value of interest.

 The main output variables in a classification dictionary with a target variable named <class\> are: